Pioneer Gun Club Membership

 Who Are Pioneer Members?

 Pioneer members are men and women just like you.
-They have jobs, families, pets, in-laws, hobbies, debts, responsibilities, and everyday activities.
+They have jobs, families, pets, in-laws, hobbies and responsibilities.
 The vast majority of members hardly ever come to the range.
 A few spend considerable time there.
 Only a very small part of our land is used by anyone.
 Our shooters never fire a firearm at any point on the property except at a designated firing point.
 It is clearly and specifically forbidden and prohibited to have a loaded gun at any point on Pioneer property except on a firing point and even there, not until the clearance is given to load and fire.
 All of those firing points are in one area with a street leading from the county road to the firing area.
 Pioneer members are regulated by an extensive set of rules and regulations and a code of conduct.
 Safety is most heavily stressed.
 The club is regulated by a set of by-laws and directed by an Executive Board which is elected by the members.
 The club membership has the final say in all instances and meets on the second Thursday of each month.
 Membership status is highly coveted and the average membership tenure is very long.
 The cropland and pastureland areas are rented to a local farmer.
 He, too, is bound by the same rules and regulations as the members.
 Pioneer members do not engage in any para-military activities and, in fact, the code of conduct and members themselves discourage the wearing of military type clothing to the range.

 Any Legal Resident of the United States over the age of 18, that can legally own and possess firearms, may become a member of Pioneer Gun Club.
 Membership applicants must be accepted by the membership at a meeting of the general club membership.
 MEMBERSHIP COSTS: Each new member is required to pay a one-time initial initiation fee of $100.00.
 Membership dues are $200.00 per year, spouse memberships are $100.00.
 A membership year is the period from March 1 through the end of February of the following year (late fee applied if not paid by April 1).
 New membership applicant fees are pro-rated from March 1 to January 31 of each year.
 NRA membership is required and the member or applicant may apply or renew membership individually or through the club.